johnnyfreeman/coseva/README.md

 ![Screenshot](https://fbb955dbd2c46c6e3194-d04b1cd5219d2087606844a09815488f.ssl.cf2.rackcdn.com/coseva-screeny.png)

+This (above) is an example of how to use Coseva in the simplest form.
+However, it is much more capable than this. :)

 # What is it?

 Coseva (pronounced co&bull;see&bull;vah) is a class for converting a .csv file into a PHP [Array](http://php.net/manual/en/language.types.array.php).
 It also has the capability of allowing you to register filters on rows and columns during the parsing stage.